 Prince William's comments on supporting his children if they are gay should be treated with much less significance than the fact he is due to lead an

-The NSS has backed a registration system for children who do not attend state-funded or registered independent schools.
+The National Secular Society has given its backing to a registration system for children who do not attend state-funded or registered independent schools,...

 Other news